nguyenkhois/command-handling/README.md

 `$ command [-option][--alias] [--sub-option] [argument]`

-* An option has only an alias.
+* An option has only an alias (main flag).
-* An option has many sub options.
+* An option has many sub options and they depend on the main flag is above.
 * Use cases:
     * `command` (only command without anything)
     * `command [argument]`